chaithanya-shetty/chaithanya-shetty/README.md

 - 💻 PHP Developer with experience in CodeIgniter, Yii, Laravel
 - 🌐 Familiar with front-end technologies like jQuery, JavaScript, and HTML
 - 🛠️ Working with REST APIs, third-party integrations, and payment gateways
-- 📈 Currently improving my skills in [new technology python
+- 📈 Currently improving my skills in python
 - 📫 How to reach me: chaithanyamvshetty@gmail.com | chaithanyashetty57@gmail.com